Family Corner

 • Candles (or anything else with a spark or flame)

-School Lunch: Our school offers free breakfast, lunch and afterschool meals to all students during the school year.
-Although school lunch is now free for all students, parents/guardians are still required to fill out a school lunch form at the beginning of each school year.
-This may be done in paper format or online.
-For paper application: please contact the Main Office.
-For the online application: https://www.myschoolapps.com/Application
+School Lunch: NYC schools offer free breakfast, lunch and afterschool meals to all students during the school year.
+Parents/guardians are still required to fill out a school lunch form at the beginning of each school year via paper format or online.

 Families: If you prefer to send lunch from home, please note that we take allergies, food safety, and student health very seriously.
 Here are some rules below to ensure the safety of all our children: